HobanLab/Quercus_IUCN_samp_sims/README.md

 **Parameter files:**
     .par .txt
     Edited in text editor Notepad++
-    These are input to the software Simcoal/Simcoal2 to create genetic datasets The .par signifies parameter files.
+    These are input to the software fastsimcoal to create genetic datasets The .par signifies parameter files.
 They contain information to create the genetic datasets via a coalescent simulation, including population sizes and migration rates.
 Parameter files are written in the text editor Notepad++
-    There are multiple methods of running parameter files in Simcoal 2.
-You can run Simcoal 2 through the command line with the prompt: SIMCOAL2_1_2 <\file_name>
+    You can run fastsimcoal through the command line with the prompt: fsc26 <\file_name> -g 1 -n 1000
-    You may also open the software Simcoal 2, which will then prompt for the parameter file name
-    After both cases, Simcoal 2 will ask for the number of simulation replicates and the genetic data type.
-Here we used 1 for the genetic data type of all simulations, representing diploid individuals.
+    Here we used 1 for the genetic data type of all simulations, representing diploid individuals and 1000 for 1000 simulation replicates.

 **Simulation output files:**
     .par [.arp .gen .simparam]